SilentErosion/Ultralearning_Pilot/README.md

 1. 자바 완전 정복 (ETC: 3 days)
    - Why: Before moving on to actual programming, I wanted check my understanding of OOP.
 And since it has been almost five years I learned Java, I thought quick review of syntax could be nice as well.
    - What: Syntax, concepts, root problem.
-   - How: For syntax, I'll organize it in a way that accords with actual need in a text file.
-For the others, I will find the root problem and solving ideas of each concept and try to formalize the ideas into the concepts.
+   - How: ~~For syntax, I'll organize it in a way that accords with actual need in a text file.
+For the others, I will find the root problem and solving ideas of each concept and try to formalize the ideas into the concepts.~~ [^2]
    I'll try to explain before reading if I have already heard about it.
 If all I explained is contained in the way I imagined, I will skip that topic.
 If not, I will make a thought process that can naturally induce the information and memorize the process with mnemonic techniques.
+As I am running out of time, I will only go through inner class, exception, and file writing roughly for now.
+I will come back to it if needed.

 3. 성낙현의 JSP 자바 웹 프로그래밍 (ETC: 5 days)
 	- Why: I wanted to see the source codes of the basic functionalities for the back-end with detailed explanations.
 The book contained example codes of web applications like online forum, IM, and email sending program.
 But I read that JSP are not frequently used anymore.
 So I will focus on making abstractions of functionalities and the basic concepts beneath them.